pivotal-cf/docs-riakcs/index.html.md

 ## <a id="installation"></a>Installation ##

-To install Riak CS for Pivotal CF, follow the procedure for installing Pivotal Ops Manager tiles:
+To install Riak CS for PCF, follow the procedure for installing Pivotal Operations Manager tiles:

 1. Download the product file from [Pivotal Network](https://network.pivotal.io/).
 1. Upload the product file to your Ops Manager installation.